I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-videoprocessendframe.md

 <p> </p>

 ## -remarks
 <p>The <i>VideoProcessEndFrame</i> function notifies the user-mode display driver that its <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-videoprocessblt.md">VideoProcessBlt</a> function can no longer be called on the specified video processing device.</p>

-<p>The <i>VideoProcessEndFrame</i> function notifies the user-mode display driver that its <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi-videoprocessblt.md">VideoProcessBlt</a> function can no longer be called on the specified video processing device.</p>

 ## -requirements